Sphinx111/Tetra-Build-1/README.md

 # To be done

+* MAC defragmentation
+* LLC reassembly of segmented TL-SDU
-* Defragmentation is not implemented yet
+* SDS handling is early beta
-* No FEC correction
+* FEC correction
-* Partial SDS handling
 * UDP packet size is limited to 2048 bytes, may be small for all Json text informations